Walter Shublom

-Walter R. Shublom was a former high school, junior college and college basketball coach, and minor league baseball player.
+Walter R. Shublom was a high school, junior college and college basketball coach, and minor league baseball player.
 He was inducted into the National High School Hall of Fame in 1982.

 Early life and playing career

-After graduating from Salina, KS High School in 1941, Shublom played one season of minor league baseball in the Pittsburgh Pirates organization.
+After graduating from Salina High School in 1941, Shublom played one season of minor league baseball in the Pittsburgh Pirates organization.

 Coaching career

 After obtaining his undergraduate degree at Southeast Missouri State Teachers College (now Southeast Missouri State University) and graduate degree at the University of Kansas, Shublom was hired in 1952 to join the faculty of Wyandotte High School in Kansas City, Kansas as a history teacher and assistant baseball and basketball coach.

-In 1954, he was hired as varsity basketball coach at Wyandotte High School.
+In 1955, he was hired as varsity basketball coach at Wyandotte High School.
 In his 14-year tenure at Wyandotte, Shublom led the Bulldogs to 10 large class Kansas high school state championships and 3 second place finishes and a career record of 296-26.

-Among the notable players Shublom coached at Wyandotte were NBA players Lucius Allen and Larry Comley, MLB player Steve Renko, ABA player Pierre Russell, All-Big 8 Kansas Jayhawk Nolen Ellison, and NFL player Skip Thomas.
+Among the notable players Shublom coached at Wyandotte were NBA players Lucius Allen and Larry Comley, MLB player Steve Renko, ABA player Pierre Russell, All-Big 8 Kansas Jayhawk Nolen Ellison, and NFL player Alonzo (Skip) Thomas.

-Shublom was among several outstanding Kansas City-area high school coaches in the 1960’s and early 1970’s that included Jim Wilkinson and Charlie Lee (Kansas City Central), Bud Lathrop (Raytown South), Homer Drew (Lee’s Summit), C. W. Stessman (Paseo), Bill Myles and Walt Thompson (Kansas City Southeast), and Al Davis (Rockhurst).
+Shublom was among several outstanding Kansas City-area high school coaches in the 1960’s and early 1970’s that included Jim Wilkinson and Charlie Lee (Kansas City Central), Bud Lathrop (Raytown South), Homer Drew (Lee’s Summit), C. W. Stessman (Paseo), Bill Myles, Walt Thompson (Kansas City Southeast), and Al Davis (Rockhurst).

 In 1969, Shublom joined the University of Missouri basketball staff as freshman coach under legendary coach Norm Stewart.
 Shublom coached the freshmen at Missouri for two seasons finishing with an overall record of 21-2.
 In January 1972, the NCAA passed a rule that allowed freshmen to be eligible for varsity competition.
 This new rule eliminated NCAA freshman basketball programs that had previously been “feeder programs” for the varsity teams.

-In 1972, Shublom was hired as Athletic Director and Basketball coach at Kansas City Kansas Community College where he coached 10 seasons.
+In 1971, Shublom was hired as Athletic Director and Basketball coach at Kansas City Kansas Community College where he coached 10 seasons.
 After retiring from coaching in 1982, Shublom continued at KCKCC as Athletic Director and added the role of Assistant to the President before retiring in 1985.